 Simmons Beautyrest: No added reinforcement in the lumbar region

-The Beautyrest Black Desiree does not have targeted lumbar zone reinforcement.
-Support and pressure relief come from layers of comfort foam and memory foam above the single layer of coils.
+The Beautyrest Black® C-Class doesn’t have targeted lumbar zone reinforcement.
+Support and pressure relief come from layers of different types of foam above the single layer of coils.

 What kind of pillow top does the mattress have?